decretist/Dissertation/Conclusion/conclusion.markdown

 I believe that it is reasonable to assume that the historical Gratian was, when he initiated the project, someone who had carefully read around a half-dozen important reform-era formal source collections.
-He was aware in a general way of how the new schools in Northern France approached textual problems, and in particular of the hermeneutical approach to reading the canons outlined in Ivo's *Prologue* but "left as an exercise to the reader."
+He was aware in a general way of how the new schools in northern France approached textual problems, and in particular of the hermeneutical approach to reading the canons outlined in Ivo's *Prologue* but "left as an exercise to the reader."
 I think that it is also important to note that one of the things Gratian brought to the project from the outset was a fundamentally conservative and optimistic disposition: his was the antithesis of Peter Abelard's project of subverting and even dissolving the whole notion of authority by showing that the authorities were in actual, not just apparent, disagreement.
 (I think the depiction of Gratian smiling in *Paradiso* 10.103 <!-- and in the 18th century engraving that Winroth has popularized on the internet --> does actually capture something significant about the optimistic outlook that he brought to his engagement with the authorities.)